- Save EXTRA £100 on TUI holidays to Fuerteventura

 Going to Fuerteventura?
 Find the best month to visit Fuerteventura based on the weather.

-Check Fuerteventura weather averages before you book your next holiday in 2018/2019.
-Today's maximum temperature in Fuerteventura is expected to be 26°C, while the average maximum temperature in October is 25°C. The holiday weather guide shown above is for Puerto del Rosario.
+Check Fuerteventura weather averages before you book your next holiday in 2019/2020.
+Today's maximum temperature in Fuerteventura is expected to be 20°C, while the average maximum temperature in January is 19°C. The holiday weather guide shown above is for Puerto del Rosario.

 More about Fuerteventura